Conan Gray Says His Forthcoming Album Kid Krow Was Inspired by His 'Pretty Tough' Childhood

 “I made my EP before I was ever signed.
 I made it on my own before anyone cared so there’s no pressure at all,” he says.
 “With the album, there’s just so many more factors to consider.
 It’s taken a while to get used to how much my life just completely changed.”

 Following the release of Sunset Season in November, Gray’s career skyrocketed.
 He’s opened for Panic!
-At the Disco (and Brendon Urie’s “beautifully soft hands”), headlined his own tour, written his debut album and finally turned 21.
+At the Disco (and Brendon Urie’s “beautifully soft hands”), written his debut album and finally turned 21.
 But along with the milestones, 2019 became a year of big transition for Gray.

 RELATED ARTICLE: The Cutest Photos of 2020 Grammy Nominees as Kids